prachimishra1/Retinal-Vessel-Segmentation-and-Early-Stage-Diabetic-Retinopathy-Classification/README.md

-# SegClassNet

-**A U-Net-Based Deep Learning Framework for Retinal Vessel Segmentation and Early-Stage Diabetic Retinopathy Classification**
+#"VascuDR-Net:: A Dual-Stage U-Net Framework for Retinal Vessel Segmentation and Early Diabetic Retinopathy Detection"

-SegClassNet is a deep learning system that performs **retinal vessel segmentation** and **early-stage diabetic retinopathy (DR) classification** in a single pipeline.
+**SegClassNet is a deep learning system that performs **retinal vessel segmentation** and **early-stage diabetic retinopathy (DR) classification** in a single pipeline.
 Designed with a U-Net-based architecture and attention mechanisms, it supports robust clinical insights from fundus images.

 ---